alvinzhu33/p01_systems/README.md

 ##Unsuccessful Implements:
 * Colors not differentiated for user input and command output.

+##Limits:
+* Piping is limited to a single pipe.
+* Redirecting only accepts two arguments, aka ls > file, cat < file.
+* You cannot pipe and redirect in the same command.

 ##Bugs:
-* Doesn't let you know if a command doesn't work.
+* Doesn't let you know if a command does not exist.

 ##Function Headers:
 Takes in an input (in) from main and returns nothing.
 This function is the bulk of our shell.
 It makes a fork and parses the input to determine its main command.
 If the command is execvp-able, it does the command.
 Otherwise, we will redirect it elsewhere.